python/cpython/Doc/c-api/file.rst

    .. versionadded:: 2.6

-.. cfunction:: void PyFile_DecUseCount(PyFileObject \*p)
+.. c:function:: void PyFile_DecUseCount(PyFileObject \*p)

-   Decrements the PyFileObject's internal unlocked_count member to indicate that the caller is done with its own use of the :ctype:`FILE\*`.
+   Decrements the PyFileObject's internal unlocked_count member to indicate that the caller is done with its own use of the :c:type:`FILE\*`.
-   This may only be called to undo a prior call to :cfunc:`PyFile_IncUseCount`.
+   This may only be called to undo a prior call to :c:func:`PyFile_IncUseCount`.

    The :term:`GIL` must be held while calling this function (see the example above).